Large-Scale Minimization of the Pseudospectral Abscissa: Extensions to Real Pseudospectral Abscissa

 and $\sigma_{-2}(\cdot)$ denotes the second smallest singular value of its matrix argument are useful for computational purposes.
 Fixed-point iterations based on low-rank dynamics are proposed in the literature for the computation of $\alpha^{\mathbb R}_{\epsilon}(A)$ \cite{Guglielmi2013b, Rostami2015}.
 Moreover, a criss-cross type algorithm, and a subspace method for the computation of $\alpha^{\mathbb R}_{\epsilon}(A)$ are introduced in \cite{Lu2017}.

 For a matrix-valued function $A(x)$ defined as in (\ref{eq:affine_mvf}) and a prescribed $\epsilon > 0$, it may be of interest to minimize $\alpha^{\mathbb R}_{\epsilon}(A(x))$ over $x$ in a compact set $\underline{\Omega}$ when the uncertainties are constrained to be real.
 A direct extension of Algorithm \ref{alg1} would minimize a reduced counterpart of $\alpha^{\mathbb R}_{\epsilon}(A(x))$ such as the one in \cite[Section 6]{Lu2017}, and locate the rightmost point $z_\ast$ in $\Lambda^{\mathbb R}_{\epsilon}(A(x_\ast))$ at the minimizer $x_\ast$ of the reduced problem.
 Then the subspace defining the reduced problem can be expanded with the inclusion of directions defined in terms of the singular vectors corresponding to the smallest two singular values of $G(z_\ast , \gamma_\ast)$ as in (\ref{eq:red_rpsa}) with $A = A(x_\ast)$, where $\gamma_\ast$ is the maximizer of $g(z_\ast,\gamma)$ over $\gamma$.
 The monotonicity properties analogous to the ones in Lemma \ref{monotonicity} are immediate as argued in \cite[Section 6]{Lu2017}.
-However, it appears that the interpolation properties are lost with such a subspace framework; it seems that the interpolation properties do not have to hold even between the function $\mu$ in (\ref{eq:red_rpsa}) and its reduced counterpart, as $\mu$ is the maximum of a singular value function rather than merely a singular value function.
+However, it appears that the interpolation properties are lost with such a subspace framework; it seems that the interpolation properties do not have to hold even between the function $\mu$ in (\ref{eq:red_rpsa}) and its reduced counterpart, as well as between the derivative of $\mu$ and that of the reduced counterpart.
+This is because $\mu$ is the maximum of a singular value function rather than merely a singular value function, i.e., even if $g(z_\ast,\gamma)$ is interpolated by its reduced counterpart at $\gamma = \gamma_\ast$, the reduced counterpart of $g(z_\ast,\gamma)$ is not necessarily maximized at $\gamma_\ast$, implying that the reduced counterpart of $\mu(z)$ may be larger than $\mu(z)$ at $z = z_\ast$.
 Extension of Algorithm \ref{alg1} for the large-scale minimization of the real pseudospectral abscissa, or at least analyzing such an extension, is not straightforward, and goes beyond the scope of this work.